anjireddy-kata/my-docs/microservice-granularity.md

 Let us take an example to deep-dive into this.

+Let us take an example of a bank account.

 Here are some key considerations and guidelines to help you achieve the right granularity: